-As we mingle with old friends and family over the holidays, we can't help but notice how like banging our heads against a brick wall the conversational experience has become.
+As we mingle with old friends and family, we can't help but notice how like banging our heads against a brick wall the conversational experience has become.

 We used to be able to express our views about hot topics of the day, and not meet with abuse and relationship meltdown.
 We used to have debates - sometimes even heated.